Chandrima-04/Cassandra/README.md

 ```
 Accuracy	          The accuracy for the given run
 Precision	          Precision for the given run
 Recall              Recall value for the given run
 Microbe_name        The weight associated with the microbe for the given run
 ```

 - top_data_feature_rf_normalization_method.csv: Consist the top n features (microbes in metagenomics data) along with the weight associated with those features.
 (Default: 50, can be modified)

+## Datasets

+The datasets used in this Paper are from

+- MetaSUB: Danko, D., Bezdan, D., Afshin, E.E., Ahsanuddin, S., Bhattacharya, C., Butler, D.J., Chng, K.R., Donnellan, D., Hecht, J., Jackson, K. and Kuchin, K., 2021.
+A global metagenomic map of urban microbiomes and antimicrobial resistance.
+Cell, 184(13), pp.3376-3393.

+- TARA Ocean: Salazar, G., Paoli, L., Alberti, A., Huerta-Cepas, J., Ruscheweyh, H.J., Cuenca, M., Field, C.M., Coelho, L.P., Cruaud, C., Engelen, S. and Gregory, A.C., 2019.
+Gene expression changes and community turnover differentially shape the global ocean metatranscriptome.
+Cell, 179(5), pp.1068-1083.

 ## License